helporme/UnityVoxSupport/README.md

    If you recursively iterate any vertex of the links array (like `links[links[links[0]]]..`) you can get a connected graph.
 5. Calculate cross links, links between different graphs of the same face.
-   All recursive cross links will be fixed in the next step
+   All recursive cross links will be fixed in the next step.
 6. Calculate faces.
 Connect all graphs with cross links to get a simple polygon (monotone).
 7. Triangulate faces with ear clipping algorithm.